seetadev/healthchainhack2/README.md

 	 data=  53/mg/21/HEADACHE added at 2016-10-04T16:14:49+01:00
 ...............................

-6) Log files for these scripts can be found in the logs directory
+6) Log files for these scripts can be found in logs directory